Drug Safety Associate

 Train staff on proper documentation procedures to ensure consistency

-Q27. what are the types of clinical trials
+Q. What are the different types of clinical trials?

 There are four types of clinical trials: Phase I, Phase II, Phase III, and Phase IV.